abubakar611/client-server-connection-/README.md

 print(f'Socket has successfully connected to Github on port == {host_ip}')
 ```

-## Contributing
+##Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

-## Contact
+Contact

-For any questions or further information, please contact [abubakarjunaid611@gmail.com](mailto:abubakarjunaid611@gmail.com).
+For any questions or further information, please contact abubakarjunaid611@gmail.com.

----

-This README provides a clear and structured overview of your client-server connection project, including setup instructions, features, and usage guidelines.
-Feel free to adjust the content as needed to match your specific project details.